Indigenous Integrated Team Care Program (ITC)

 Who can be enrolled into this program?

-The ITC program is open to Aboriginal and Torres Strait Islander people who are at HIGH RISK, such as those that have a SEVERE form of one or more of these chronic diseases: Cancer; Cardiovascular Disease; Diabetes; Renal Disease; Respiratory Disease; Mental Illness.
+The ITC program is open to Aboriginal and Torres Strait Islander people who are at HIGH RISK, such as those that have a SEVERE form of one or more of these chronic diseases: Cancer; Cardiovascular Disease; Diabetes; Renal Disease; Respiratory Disease; or Mental Illness.

 - GP needs to have evidence of frequent hospital admissions and/or emergency presentations over a 12 month period;